 The term "stream" shall mean a body of flowing water, including brooks and creeks, which moves in a channel in the ground due to a hydraulic gradient, and which flows within, into, or out of an area subject to protection under the Act or Bylaw.
 A portion of a stream may flow through a culvert or beneath a bridge.
 Such a body of running water which does not flow throughout the year (i.e., which is intermittent) is also considered a stream unless it is up-gradient of all freshwater wetlands.

 Vernal Pools: Such areas are presumed to be significant to the 'wildlife' and 'wildlife habitat' interests of this Bylaw.
 This presumption of significance can exist in the absence of Certification by the MA Division of Fisheries and Wildlife and whether or not the vernal pool is located outside wetlands.
 The surrounding vegetation and trees are vital to a vernal pool, with the canopy and other plant life eventually providing the dead leaves that spark the energy transfer in the food chain.
 Bacteria and other organisms feed on the detritus and decomposing organisms add important nutrients to the water.
 Studies have shown that removal of vegetation or disturbance of these areas, which range from 750 to 1,200 feet from the vernal pool, can wipe out the vernal pool populations.
-The commission's jurisdiction is limited to the 100 foot AURA surrounding vernal pools.
+The commission's jurisdiction is limited to the 100-foot AURA surrounding vernal pools.
 Such areas can be regulated by this Bylaw since these areas protect the public interests identified in this Bylaw.

 Vernal Pools are defined as follows: